 With an emphasis on project work, Engineering Science prompts questions relevant to the real world, such as:

 - How can you emphasise environmental sustainability while ensuring profit?

 - How can a sail be designed to work in low-wind conditions?

 - How much should airline tickets be worth to maximise revenue per flight?

 - How much damage is inflicted on a car in the event of a crash?

 - How can metals be cut in an efficient way?

 - What’s the optimal delivery route for a local supermarket?

 - What happens to an athlete's muscles when they are injured?

-Beyond an engaged roster of academic staff and a tight-knit student cohort, the Department of Engineering Science also boasts collaborations with many of the University’s world-renowned experts within the Geothermal Institute, Auckland Bioengineering Institute, the Operations Research and Computational Analytics group, and more.
+Beyond an engaged roster of academic staff and a tight-knit student cohort, the Department of Engineering Science and Biomedical Engineering also boasts collaborations with many of the University’s world-renowned experts within the Geothermal Institute, Auckland Bioengineering Institute, the Operations Research and Computational Analytics group, and more.
 The University of Auckland is additionally the only tertiary institute in New Zealand to offer Engineering Science as an undergraduate specialisation, making our graduates uniquely qualified to take on the challenges in our local industry.